Coolcate Logo

 Regulation

-By the early 20th century, government offices were established in London to determine how gambling could be regulated in order to reduce the increase in crime and to once again boost tax revenues.
+By the early 20th century, government offices in London determined how to regulate gambling in order to reduce the increase in crime and to once again boost tax revenues.
 This led to the decision that certain vendors be given permission to operate.
 For instance, Ladbrokes, one of Britain’s largest and oldest gambling companies, moved to London after being founded by three horse commission agents in Ladbroke Hall in Warwickshire.

 Private gambling continued under the roofs of the men’s clubs, visited by wealthy businessmen gambling on anything from baccarat to backgammon.
 Even one of the most notable figures of the 20th century, Sir Winston Churchill, was known to gamble with family money as a younger man.
 When not in London, he would visit the Monte Carlo, and his outlandish spending habits included splurging on everything from expensive wines to polo ponies.